mitsuhiko/minijinja/examples/load-lazy/README.md

 to the [load-resource](../load-resource) example but instead of loading data on a function call, the data is lazily loaded when attributes of an object are accessed.

+Also see [dynamic-context](../dynamic-context) for an example where the entire context is lazily computed.

 ```jinja
 <ul>
   {%- for item in site.nav %}